christianmkg/mkgmarketingweb/_posts/2013-04-02-what-youre-missing-without-integrated-marketing-analytics.md

 	<li>Owned Media</li>
 	<li>Earned Media</li>
 </ol>
-<span style="line-height: 1.5em;">In our experience, marketing works harder for brands when the activities integrate &amp; learn from other instead of functioning separatelyâ€“â€“a strategy that can only be measured with integrated analytics.</span>
+<span style="line-height: 1.5em;">In our experience, marketing works harder for brands when the activities integrate &amp; learn from other instead of functioning separately€“€“a strategy that can only be measured with integrated analytics.</span>

 By placing an 'umbrella' over the top of your measurement tools and pulling those sources into an integrated view, you experience:
 <ul>
 	<li>Cost Savings: Instead of wasting financial resources by paying humans to integrate data in an analog fashion, invest in a tool that aggregates multiple data sources together for your team</li>
-	<li><span style="line-height: 14px;">IncreasedÂ Efficiency: Stop wasting resources on aggregatingÂ disparateÂ data sources and focus on whatÂ <em>action stepsÂ </em>could be performed to improve marketing performance</span></li>
+	<li><span style="line-height: 14px;">Increased Efficiency: Stop wasting resources on aggregating disparate data sources and focus on what <em>action steps </em>could be performed to improve marketing performance</span></li>
 	<li>"Single Window" View: Empower your employees, from the C-suite down, to view marketing performance in one easy-to-consume location</li>
 </ul>
 <h2>Getting Started</h2>